jtrefon/bcai/README.md

 Please read our [Code of Conduct](CODE_OF_CONDUCT.md) for guidelines on expected behavior and the moderation process.

 For a breakdown of near-term development tasks, see [IMPLEMENTATION_PLAN.md](IMPLEMENTATION_PLAN.md).

+### Prototype CLI
+This repository now includes a small Rust program under `jobmanager/` that demonstrates how jobs could be posted and managed locally.
+It is an early prototype meant to accompany the roadmap items and can be built with `cargo build` inside that directory.

+### Coding Standards
+We maintain coding guidelines in [CODING_STANDARDS.md](CODING_STANDARDS.md) to encourage SOLID, clean architecture and consistent formatting across all crates.
+Please review these before contributing.